blank'/> Promoting Success: 10 Civil Rights Movement Activities and Timeline for Kids

 Monday, July 1, 2019

-10 Civil Rights Movement Activities for Kids
+10 Civil Rights Movement Activities and Timeline for Kids

 First, let's review the Civil Rights Act of 1964.
 It is considered the most significant piece of civil rights legislation since Reconstruction, the era immediately following the Civil War.